arekavandi/arekavandi.github.io/_pages/about.md

 * 6/2023: Our paper on Subspace Tracking Systems has been accepted in IEEE TSP. ([Link](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-14/))
 * 6/2023: Our paper on Robust Block-Structured Dictionary Learning (RBDL) has been accepted in Pattern Recognition Letters. ([Link](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-13/))
 * 4/2023: Our paper on pose estimation has been accepted in Pattern Recognition. ([Link](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-12/))
-* 3/2023: I have been appointed as a Visiting Researcher at Nuffield Department of Clinical Neurosciences, Medical School Devision, University of Oxford.
 * 2/2023: Two accepted papers for presentation at ICASSP 2023. ([Link1](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-11/)) ([Link2](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-10/))
 * 1/2023: Our grant proposal: "Analytics for the Australian Grains Industry (AAGI)" has been successfully accepted for Associate Partnership level.
 * 12/2022: We have discussed recent advances in small object detection in our workshop held in conjunction with ACCV2022. ([Link](https://sites.google.com/view/dlsod2022/home))
-* 3/2022: I have been appointed as the visiting scholar at School of Mathematics and Statistics, The University of Melburne.

 Selected Publications
 -----